Patients usually begin to feel a little stronger each day at this point, but need to be aware of infection risks and medication safety issues.

 - Increasing pain

-If these signs develop it is important to contact your surgeon immediately.
+If these signs appear, it is important to contact the treating surgeon immediately.

 In This Article:

 - Postoperative Care for Spinal Fusion Surgery